lingxiaoli94/SCVM/README.md

 ## Code structure
 - `scvm/` folder is a Python package that involves all core implementation.
-  - `scvm/problems/` contains classes for all problem type, with base class defined in `problem_base.py`.
+  - `scvm/problems/` contains classes for all problem types, with the base class defined in `problem_base.py`.
-  - `scvm/solvers` contains classes for all baseline solvers and the proposed solver SCVM, with base class defined in `solver_base.py`.
+  - `scvm/solvers` contains classes for all baseline solvers and the proposed solver SCVM, with the base class defined in `solver_base.py`.
 - `tests/` folder contains experiments from the paper.
   - Each subfolder contains a `run.py` file which is the entry point of an experiment.